lelloc/doc-admin/content/administration/system-configuration.rst

 1. Find the system configuration by entering a search term ``lastname`` into to search box.

-   With the full text search, all configuration settings can be scanned for one or more keywords.
-The full text search not only searches through the names of the configuration settings, but also the descriptions and values.
+   With the full-text search, all configuration settings can be scanned for one or more keywords.
+The full-text search not only searches through the names of the configuration settings, but also the descriptions and values.
 This allows an element to be found easily even if its name is unknown.

    .. figure:: images/system-configuration-01-search.png
       :alt: System Configuration - Search For Setting